AndrejStojkovic/pong/README.md

-# PONG
- PONG by Andrej Stojkovic
+# PONG by Andrej Stojkovic
+> A simple web remake of the original game Pong By Atari

+Link for testing: